The Georgina and Charlotte Bloomberg Public Service Fellows Program

 Lulu Zhou (MPA-PNP 2025)

-Lulu is a first-gen immigrant, first-gen student, and Asian American from Queens, NYC who is passionate about educational access, gender empowerment, and socioeconomic mobility.
+Lulu is a first-generation immigrant, first-generation student, and Asian American from Queens, NYC who is passionate about educational access, gender empowerment, and socioeconomic mobility.
 She holds a B.A. in sociology and a minor in education studies from Middlebury College, where she received the Public Service Leadership Award and graduated Phi Beta Kappa.
 She has experience as a researcher, evaluator, program manager, English teacher, and Chinese teacher, expanding educational and socioeconomic equity internationally and domestically.
 Previously, she worked on education access with refugee and migrant communities at BEAM Education Foundation (Chiang Mai, Thailand) and at Stanford University’s Rural Education Action Program (Sichuan, China).
 Most recently, she focused on equitable economic development and workforce issues at Harvard Business School and Interise.
 She is committed to bringing greater equity and justice to more children, families, and workers and catalyzing structural changes through community-centered practice and policy.

 2022 Bloomberg Public Service Fellows